CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
 Doing it out loud involves senses in your throat, mouth and ears, which enhances learning.
 Leslie does not recommend tracing outlines at any stage.
 Swem recommends it for 5 minutes to finish each hour of studying.

-# Column Method for Difficult Words
+## Column Method to read for Difficult Words

 Don't worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.

 Continue to use the key frequently, until you only struggle with 1 word in 20.
+Leslie recommends a finger on the shorthand and another finger on the key.

 The column method works well if you suspect a penmanship issue, or are not sure which of several sounds or abbreviations are intended.
 It also works for checking if a proposed abbreviation has other possible interpretations.